The role of multiple images and model priors in measuring $H_0$ from supernova Refsdal in galaxy cluster MACS J1149.5+2223: Summary and Discussion

 We conclude that using the currently available data, the multiple images by themselves limit the range of allowable $\Delta \tau_{\rm model}$ to 0.2--2 years, or $\sim 1000\%$ uncertainty in $H_0$.
-Obviously, additional constraints are needed.
+Obviously, additional constraints are needed, and are, in fact, always used in $H_0$ studies.
 We showed that the mass of the galaxy splitting S1-S4 quad correlates well with \grale~model time delay, which is proportional to $H_0$.
-Including an accurate estimate of the galaxy mass would cut down on the range of mass models, and reduce uncertainties to $20\%-33\%$ (at $1\sigma$), or potentially better, if image positions are reproduced very well.
-Absolute magnification of image SX also correlates with model time delay; its measurement would yield $35\%$ uncertainties at $1\sigma$.
+Including an accurate estimate of the galaxy mass would cut down on the range of mass models, and reduce uncertainties to $\sim \pm 23\%$ (at $1\sigma$), or potentially better, if image positions are reproduced very well.
+Absolute magnification of image SX also correlates with model time delay; its measurement would yield $\pm 32\%$ uncertainties at $1\sigma$.
 However, combining galaxy mass and magnification information is unlikely to improve precision significantly because the main remaining degeneracy is MpD, whose contribution to the mass distribution in the lens plane is `stochastic' and cannot be described by a scaling relation.

-Uncertainties smaller than $20\%-35\%$, of order a few percent, are a consequence of imposing assumptions on the shapes of the galaxy and cluster mass distributions.
+With the currently available data, uncertainties smaller than $\sim 23\%$, of order a few percent, are a consequence of imposing assumptions on the shapes of the galaxy and cluster mass distributions.
 An interesting future exercise with \grale~would be to determine what density of images would be required to suppress MpD sufficiently, to achieve a measurement of $H_0$ with a few percent precision.

 We propose that a reliable estimate of $H_0$ from Refsdal can be obtained by exploiting the advantages of two types of lensing inversion techniques: parametric, and free-form methods, like \grale, that are capable of exploring a wide range of mass models.
 The advantage of parametric methods is that their models incorporate our knowledge about average galaxy and cluster properties, while the advantage of \grale~and similar methods, is that they recognize that averages might not be applicable, especially in a highly non-equilibrium environment of a merging cluster like MACS J1149.